motspilot Documentation

 [Full contents of prompts/frameworks/<FRAMEWORK>.md]

-Framework-specific patterns, API reference, verification checks
+Framework-specific patterns, API reference, verification checks, <framework_tool_affinity>

 </framework_guide>